hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that are important to the operations team.

+## 1.31 (Self-Registration)

+- New ansible variables can be set to show mandatory checkboxes on registration:
+  - URL for link to terms and conditions: `pia_authserver_proband_terms_of_service_url`
+  - URL for link to privacy policy: `pia_authserver_proband_policy_url`
+  - if not set, checkboxes and its texts won't be shown

 ## 1.30 (Keycloak)

 This release introduces a Keycloak server for authentication and authorization management.
 It replaces